 Rock is most noted for his raw humor and has no qualms about making fun of all sexes and races.
 His uninhibited nature has garnered him respect as well as controversy from both white and minority communities.

-At age 18, Rock was discovered by Eddie Murphy at New York's Comedy Strip.
+At age 18, Rock was discovered by Eddie Murphy doing stand-up comedy at New York's Comedy Strip.
 A small role in Murphy's Beverly Hills Cop II (1987) was Rock's film debut.
 Rock also starred in Keenan Ivory Wayans' I'm Gonna Get You Sucka (1988).

 In 1996, Rock married Malaak Compton, a public relations executive.
 In December 2014, after nearly two decades together, the couple announced their plans to divorce.
 They have two daughters together: Lola Simone and Zahra Savannah.

-In October 2015, it was announced that Rock would return to host the 88th Academy Awards in February 2016, with later uproar arising around the lack of ethnic diversity among the nominations.
+In 2015, it was announced that Rock would return to host the 88th Academy Awards in 2016, marked by the uproar surrounding the lack of ethnic diversity among the nominations.
 His opening monologue contained politicized humor that directly took on the controversy, including Hollywood hiring practices.

 "Is Hollywood racist?
 You’re damn right Hollywood is racist.
 But it ain’t that racist that you’ve grown accustomed to," he said during the monologue.
 "Hollywood is sorority racist.
 It’s like, 'We like you Rhonda, but you’re not a Kappa.'
 That’s how Hollywood is.
 But things are changing.
 Things are changing."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!